liketurbo/python/readme.md

 12. (look at loops)
 13. `for i in range(1, 11): print(i)`; `i = 1 while i < 11: print(i)`
 14. `spam.bacon()`

+### Chapter 3

+1. group code that get executed multiple times
+2. defined after `def` statement, executed when function is called, called after defining
+3. `def`
+4. function call unlike function evaluate what inside function
+5. one global scope, as many local scope as many functions
+6. it stops existing
+7. value that would be returned by function; yes, it can be part of expression
+8. `None`
+9. by reserved word `global`
+10. NoneType data type
+11. it defines variable named `areallyourpetsnamederic`
+12. spam.bacon()
+13. use `try: except Exception:`
+14. in `try` goes everything before it been catch by `Exception`